SeisComP/main/apps/python/descriptions/scdumpcfg.rst

-scdumpcfg reads and prints the module or the bindings configuration for a specific module or for global.
-This commandline utility is useful for debugging of configuration parameters.
+scdumpcfg reads and prints the :ref:`module or bindings configuration <concepts_configuration>` for a specific module or for global.
+This command-line utility is useful for debugging of configuration parameters.

+Related to :program:`scdumpcfg` is :ref:`bindings2cfg` which dumps the bindings configuration to :term:`SCML`.

 Examples
 ========